 Many people get Hawaiian food and local food confused.
 For example, many people think that L&L Hawaiian Barbecue and their plate lunches (especially the famous loco moco) count as Hawaiian food.
 In reality, the dishes served at L&L are really local food.

-Even poke (cubed, raw fish), what is considered to be an iconic Hawaii dish, has evolved to incorporate elements of Japanese cuisine.
+Even poke (cubed, raw fish with lots of seasoning), what is considered to be an iconic Hawaii dish, has evolved to incorporate elements of Japanese cuisine.
 In other words, poke is more of a local food than a Hawaiian food.
 Shave ice, spam musubis, saimin, and malasadas are other local foods that are often mistaken to be Hawaiian food.

 This article will only cover the best Hawaiian food in Hawaii.
 If you’re looking for the best local food in Hawaii, you won’t find that in this article.
 But to get you started on your local food search, a few of my favorites include Monkeypod Kitchen, Tin Roof Maui, and Koko Head Café.
 I also recommend checking out my Hawaii Food Bucket List.